Letter of Introduction: What It Is and How To Write One

 A resume gives an overview of your qualifications and experiences, but it often lacks personal context.
 A letter of introduction lets you spotlight specific skills and qualifications in a more personalized way.

-You can share the story behind your achievements, making them more memorable and impactful.
+You can share the story behind your resume bullets, making them more memorable and impactful.
 This helps you stand out from the crowd of other candidates who may have similar qualifications listed on their resumes.

 A letter of introduction is an awesome opportunity to show off your communication skills.
 When you write a well-crafted, concise, and engaging letter, it proves that you can express your ideas clearly and professionally.